TCD · The Career Diagnostic

 The dataset.

-Every numeric input that produces every score is published.
-The current dataset lives at /assets/data/occupations.json.
-The underlying source-of-truth Python file (with notes per occupation) is committed to the public repository.
-If you spot a number that's wrong, email support@thecareerdiagnostic.com with a citation.
-We will fix it and credit you in the changelog.
+Every number that produces every score is public.
+The current dataset is at /assets/data/occupations.json.
+If you spot a number that looks wrong, email admin@tradesmanpass.com with a source link.
+We'll fix it and credit you in the changelog.

 Citations.